 Unlock the power of blogging for lawyers and enhance your online presence – read our insightful blog post now.

 The next piece of that same powerful business and web developer machine is how you collect information from the prospects on your site.
 Lead magnets are exactly how you do that.

 Lead magnets convert eyeballs into prospects for your firm.
 You offer them something (a resource) that helps them track questions or start to map out their plan of action for the legal problem they face.
 Checklists, resource lists, and white papers are all classic examples of lead magnets.

 Thing is, they have to enter their name and email address to download the resource.

-Your site then follow-ups with occasional emails that offer MORE resources those prospects will want.
+Your site then follow-ups with occasional emails and contact forms that offer MORE resources those prospects will want.
 Did they download the Estate Planning Checklist?
 Then you know what legal service they’re interested in.
 Keep sending them valuable information and you’ll create the authority and trust that will mean you’re the one they call when they’re ready to pick up that phone.